EhtashamBillah/Acute-Lymphoblastic-Leukemia-cell-classification-using-Bayesian-Convolutional-Neural-Networks/README.md

 made by the models which in turn can assist a doctor in better decision making.
 The Stochastic Regularization Technique (SRT), popularly known as Dropout is utilized in the BCNN structure to obtain the Bayesian interpretation.

+During the training phase, we add a dropout layer after each of the convolutional layer as well as fully connected layer.
+For keeping the consistency throughout all experimental models, the dropout rate after each convolutional layer was chosen as 20% while it was 50% for all fully connected layers.